nakax87/OpenDeepWikiFork/README.md

   - CHAT_API_KEY  Your API key
   - LANGUAGE  Change the language of the generated documents
   - DB_TYPE  Database type, default is sqlite
-  - MODEL_PROVIDER  Model provider, by default OpenAI, supports Azure, OpenAI and Anthropic
+  - MODEL_PROVIDER  Model provider, by default OpenAI, supports Azure, OpenAI, Anthropic and Bedrock
   - DB_CONNECTION_STRING  Database connection string
   - EnableSmartFilter Whether intelligent filtering is enabled or not may affect how the AI can obtain the file directory of the repository
   - UPDATE_INTERVAL Warehouse increment update interval, unit: days